Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/API/API-Only.md

 type: tab
 -->

-The below table identifies the required fields in the `encryptionData` object.
+The below table identifies the required parameters in the `encryptionData` object.

 | Variable | Type | Length | Required | Description |
 | -------- | -- | ------------ | ---------| --------- |